wellagain/remisass/README.md

 Use sass watch in `scss` folder for outputing in `css` folder:

 compile compressed:
-`sass --watch .:../ --style compressed`
+`sass --watch scss:css --style compressed`

 For more information on SASS read http://sass-lang.com/

-Put all project-specific styles in `project` folder, but edit `commons` on your own risk!